Headstock

 Neck

 The longer the neck, the longer the guitar’s scale length (the distance between the saddle and nut).
-Generally speaking, the shorter the scale length the ‘warmer’ the tone, whereas the longer the scale length the brighter the tone.

-The wider the neck, the more area the fretboard utilises.
-Generally guitars manufactured to be played with the fingers e.g. classical and finger style guitars feature a wider neck to provide more space between the string making it easier to play individual strings.
-Most steel string acoustic guitars utilise a 43mm neck width, measured at the nut and commonly referred to as nut width.
-Classical guitars on the other hand will typically be over 50mm in width at the nut.
+The wider the neck, the more area the fretboard utilizes.
+Generally, guitars manufactured to be played with the fingers e.g. classical and fingerstyle guitars feature a wider neck to provide more space between the strings (string spacing) making it easier to play individual strings.

 Frets and Fret wires